starkfell/100DaysOfIaC/articles/day.34.yaml.pipeline.in.azdo.how.md

 *Today's post comes from guest contributor Tao Yang [@MrTaoYang](https://twitter.com/mrtaoyang).
 Tao is a Microsoft MVP who from 9-to-5 focuses on DevOps and governance in Azure for enterprise customers.
 You can find Tao blogging at [Managing Cloud and Datacenter by Tao Yang](https://blog.tyang.org/).*

 Today, we are continuing our discussion on [Azure DevOps YAML pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema&WT.mc_id=DOP-MVP-5000997).
-After we have discussed why and when to use YAML pipelines in Azure DevOps, we are going to get started with creating YAML pipelines.
+After discussing why and when to use YAML pipelines in Azure DevOps, we are going to get started with creating YAML pipelines.

-You will also find a sample multi-stage YAML pipeline in appendix. this pipeline deploys an ARM template (that contains a single VM) to two Azure subscriptions after the build / test stage.
+You will also find a sample multi-stage YAML pipeline in the appendix. this pipeline deploys an ARM template (that contains a single VM) to two Azure subscriptions after the build / test stage.

 **In this article:**